Implement feature branching in Azure DevOps

 Referring to Figure 1, the ‘products-contoso’ repository contains a develop branch.
 Referring to Figure 2, a local develop branch has been created from this branch.
 The contents of the local develop branch can be viewed on the local file system (Figure 3)

-(Note: to navigate to the screen shown in Figure 2, select ‘Git’ on the menu bar, then ‘Manage Branches’).
+(Note: To navigate to the screen shown in Figure 2, select ‘Git’ on the menu bar, then ‘Manage Branches’).

 2.)
 Create a temporary local user story branch

 Since it was just cloned, the local develop branch already contains the latest changes.
-Thus, a new user story branch ‘story/48286’ can be immediately created off the develop branch, without requiring a fetch/pull (Figure 4)
+Thus, a new user story branch ‘story/48286’ can be immediately created off the develop branch, without requiring a fetch/pull first (Figure 4)

 (Note: if the developer was to now try and checkout another local branch, the changes in the file system could potentially be lost.
 So, the following options are presented to the developer (Figure 6).)